What Is Full Form Of BSE?

-They provide high liquidity as the listed securities can be sold at any point in time converting it into the cash.
-It works continually and the investor can sell and purchase the security simply according to their wish.
+They provide high liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. as the listed securities can be sold anytime, converting them into cash.
+It works continually, and the investor can sell and purchase the security according to their wish.

 The following are the main importance of the Bombay Stock Exchange:

-- It is easy to raise the funds by issuing equity and debt securities through BSE as it is a trusted source from where the securities are traded in the financial market.
+- It is easy to raise funds by issuing equity and debt securities through BSE as it is a trusted source from where the securities are traded in the financial market.

 The following are the benefits of the Bombay Stock Exchange: